hiroyuki-kasai/SimpleDeepNetToolbox/README.md

 %% train
 info = trainer.train();
 ```
-They return the final solutions of `w` and the statistics information that include the histories of epoch numbers, cost values, norms of gradient, the number of gradient evaluations and so on.
+It return the statistics information that include the histories of epoch numbers, cost values, train and test accuracies, and so on.

 **Step 5: Show result**

-Finally, `display_graph()` provides output results of decreasing behavior of the cost values in terms of the number of epochs.
+Finally, `display_graph()` provides output results of decreasing behavior of the cost values in terms of the number of epoch.
 The accuracy results for the train and the test are also shown.

 ```Matlab
 % plot